InDesign CC 2019, GPU enablement on Mac

 In addition, there are icon discolorations (only InDesign).
 Sometimes this effect occurs, sometimes not.
 The color of discoloration can be different.

-Based on our investigation we have categorised the issue that are being reported on this thread into three types:
+Based on our investigation we have categorized the issue that are being reported on this thread into three types:

 1. Users having compatible GPU and monitor configuration but still not able to use GPU rendering.

 3. MacPro, Mac mini OR “working on MacBooks with screen down” and using Hidpi monitors with display scale factor one.

 This has been identified as bug and we have fixed it in the latest version of InDesign, Id 14.0.3